14+ Nursing CV Sample & Templates – PDF, PSD, AI, DOC, Publisher, InDesign, Apple Page

 4. Team player

 A medical institution is an institution for a reason.
 You can not handle medical care on your own and as such, it is important to be a good team player.
-You may also see sample resumes.
+You may also see sample resumes in word.

 5. Certification and degrees from approved nursing schools